schuerik/uberdot/README.md

 that with most dotfile managers you can't properly reuse profiles or (only parts of) configuration files.

 Dotmanager aims to implement all features that all other configuration managers provide and is especially suited for complex setups with multiple devices.
-Furthermore it allows to automate workarounds directly within the profiles and to easily reuse all your configuration files and profiles.
+Furthermore it allows to automate workarounds directly within the profiles and pushes reusability of all your configuration files and profiles to it's limit.

 Dotmanager is intended to give you maximal flexibility while checking the integrity of all operations that you configured/programmed to prevent that you accidentally break your systems.
 To achieve this, profiles aren't static configuration files but python classes to really give you all power you need.
 If you don't know python don't worry, you won't need to know it to use Dotmanger, but if you do you can really go nuts with this.

-Features:
+Already working features:
 - Very flexible generic python profiles
 - Easy to use but powerful commands + clean syntax
 - You can use your old repository without any changes.
 It doesn't matter how you organize your dotfiles.